lucaji/lucaji.github.io/electrical-power-measurements/index.md

 If you have a GPM8310 laying around, you can try-out this software utility called [GPMLink](https://github.com/lucaji/GPMLink) whose source code is available at the link.

-A complete build is not provided yet, but shall be pretty easy to build it yourself using Visual Studio Community.
+A complete build is not provided yet, but shall be pretty easy to build it yourself using Visual Studio Community or any other IDE.

 # GPMLink